 You know your stuff.
 You understand financial terminology.
 This should help you to continue to make financially literate decisions to reach your goals.

-5-8/10
+5-8/10 |

 You’re almost there.
 Looks like you’re taking financial literacy seriously.
-Keep up the good work as you continue to become more financially literate.
+Keep up the good work as you continue to become more financially literate. |

-0-4/10 You could use some improvement.
-The fact that you took this quiz shows you know how important financial literacy is.
-Hopefully this quiz identified some areas for you to learn more and increase your financial literacy.
+| 0-4/10 | You’re on the right path by taking this quiz.
+The fact that you did so shows you know how important financial literacy is.
+Hopefully this quiz identified some areas for you to learn more and increase your financial literacy. |

-How can you improve your financial literacy?
+How to improve your financial literacy score

 This article is meant to only provide general information.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.